 Our acorn key rings are made by local blacksmith, Alan Perry.
 We stock a range of other key rings, also made by Alan, all of which are available to buy, at only £9.00 each.
 For further details of Alan Perry's work visit his website here.

 Bob Turberville owns and manages the ten hives that are on our grounds and supplies the honey from these bees that we put on our breakfast menu.
 Guests have often asked to buy this honey but, up until now, we have been unable to oblige.
 Now we can!
-Bob has mixed our honey in with the honey he gets from his other hives in Ceredigion, enabling us to offer jars of this honey for sale - at only £4.50 a jar.
+Bob has mixed our honey in with the honey he gets from his other hives in Ceredigion, enabling us to offer jars of this honey for sale - from only £5.00 a jar.
 Unfortunately this is subject to availability (the weather can play havoc with honey production!).

 A near neighbour, Kerry Hughes, designs and makes, by hand, items of silver jewellery, inspired by our spectacular and ever changing coastline.
 Select items from her collection can now be purchased from us.
 For full details of her outstanding work visit her website here.